dbgalz11/open-webui-aks-deployment/README.md

 3. **Create Client Secret**:
    - Go to Certificates & secrets → New client secret
    - Store the secret in Azure Key Vault

+### User-Assigned Managed Identity for Key Vault Access

+The Terraform configuration automatically:
+1. **Creates a User-Assigned Managed Identity (UAI)**
+2. **Assigns the "Key Vault Secrets Officer" role** to the UAI on the Key Vault
+3. **Attaches the UAI to the AKS node pool (VMSS)** using Azure CLI

+This allows pods running on the AKS cluster to:
+- Access secrets from Azure Key Vault without credentials
+- Use External Secrets Operator with Managed Identity authentication
+- Follow Azure security best practices (no passwords/keys in code)

+**Terraform files involved:**
+- `5-uai.tf` - Creates the User-Assigned Managed Identity
+- `6-kv.tf` - Creates Key Vault and assigns RBAC roles
+- `10-uai-nodepool-assignment.tf` - Attaches UAI to AKS VMSS

 ### Cloudflare Tunnel Setup